 They also presented Vietnam Medallions to Army veteran Dennis Eubanks and Navy veteran Ken Earl.
 All presentations took place at a veteran's breakfast in Medford, OR.
 On Monday, December 30, NCOA Board Member Sir Ted Pilihos presented 7 Vietnam Medallions to family and friends of Vietnam Veterans.

+Ron and Bev were Lady Vicky's neighbors and their son is married to the Fleets’ daughter.
 NCOA Rogue Chapter Chairman Terry Haines assisted by chapter member Jamie Callahan/Luckin presented Vietnam Medallions to Army veterans Kent Washburn and Tony Holguin at a veteran's breakfast in Grants Pass, OR.

 ![]() NCOA EXECUTIVE DIRECTOR’S INSIGHTS JANUARY 2025 Happy New Year!
 Our theme for 2025 will continue, One Member at a Time.
 Each One Reach One.
 Our Membership Goal will be ....2025 New Members!
 Some of you may be asking yourselves, is that a typo, or did Joe drink too much eggnog for Christmas?
 LOL.
 Neither is true.
 This is very achievable if all of us do our part.
 As I have repeated year after year, if each of us signs up at least one new member in any category we would blow that 2025 New Member number out of the water!
 I genuinely believe we can achieve that in short order.
 We will provide an update each month so everyone can see our progress.
 I am asking everyone to participate.
 Many hands make the load lighter!
 When I tell people we represent the Total Force, they tend to ask, “how many members do you have?’
 Our numbers do not reflect our representing the Total Force.
 We are well under 100,000 Members.
 You can help us fix this!
 All you need to do is get off the sidelines and act!
 You can help, whether you are affiliated with a chapter, a new member, or a Life member.
 Start by implementing your own Chapter Membership Drives and establish Incentives for those that sign up new members.
 A few chapters are already doing this; however, we need more chapters and those not assigned to a chapter to sign up new members.
 It doesn't matter if your chapter has 5 members or 500 members, your efforts still can make a difference.
 Host a “bring a friend” meeting.
 Encourage members to bring someone to see how your organization operates.
 Host a family-friendly event.
 Spouses, siblings, parents, and (grown-up) children are all potential members showing your organization is family-oriented and is a potential attracting point for new members!
 Additional information to follow via email and social media.
 Other Goals for 2025